 Consent 0820-2 specifies that no water may be taken when the flow of the Waitara River at the Bertrand Road gauging station falls below 4,600 L/s.
-The Waitara River did not fall below this level during the 2020-
+The Waitara River did not fall below this level during the 2021-2022 monitoring period.
+Appendix III shows the hydrograph for the abstraction at Waitara River at Bertrand Road.